xinzzzhou/TextFusionHTS/README.md

 Drop_last will influence the number of data windows in the end.
 To achieve a fair comparison, we didn't use drop_last for testing.

 ## Acknowledgement
+1. We gratefully acknowledge the support of Google for providing a travel grant, which enabled attendance at NeurIPS 2024.
+This funding has significantly contributed to our research efforts and facilitated essential academic exchange.
+We sincerely appreciate Google's generous support.
-Our implementation adapts [Time-Series-Library](https://github.com/thuml/Time-Series-Library) as the code base and have extensively modified it to our purposes.
+2. Our implementation adapts [Time-Series-Library](https://github.com/thuml/Time-Series-Library) as the code base and has extensively modified it to our purposes.
 We thank the authors for sharing their implementations and related resources.